craftcms/docs/docs/getting-started-tutorial/install/README.md

 ddev craft install
 ```

-Answer the questions prompted by the `ddev craft install` command, and leave `Site URL` set to the default value (`https://tutorial.ddev.site`).
+Answer the questions prompted by the `ddev craft install` command, and leave `Site URL` set to the default value (`https://tutorial.ddev.site`)—unless you chose something other than `tutorial` when creating your project folder.

 Once the command has finished, Craft will be fully installed.
 You can verify by running the following command, which will load <https://tutorial.ddev.site/> in a new browser window: